-January is National Glaucoma Awareness Month.
-Glaucoma is the leading cause of blindness, however early detection can often prevent blindness from the disease.
+Glaucoma is the leading cause of blindness, but early detection can often prevent blindness from the disease.

 Glaucoma is a disease usually caused by a loss of cells in the retina.
 In many cases this is due to elevated pressure in the eye.
 This build-up of pressure causes damage to the optic nerves of the eye.